 Business owners may have a good reason to dispute the chargeback.
 Avoiding the dispute may damage the relationship with the merchant service provider and could result in account closure.
 All of these issues are avoidable with a high-risk merchant account to avoid a break in servicing customers.

-Additionally, some business owners may not have thought about needing high-risk merchant account services when opening their business processing accounts.
+Additionally, some business owners may not have thought about needing high-risk merchant account review services when opening their business processing accounts.
 Alternatively, the threat of a closed account is never a good one.

 Always argue an unfair chargeback and always resolve ones that are the fault of the business.
 This kind of customer service speaks for itself.
 While the internet can make slandering a business easy for a customer, businesses may also experience difficulties in reporting customers who tried to steal items by using chargebacks.
 Potential customers who look at online reviews for businesses might be able to decide when someone’s not telling the truth.